ariana124/kanvas/README.md

 ## Kanvas

-A professional networking and job search site for both Software Engineer students and entry level SWE
+A professional networking and job search site for both Software Engineer students and entry level developers.
+Users of Kanvas can create profiles and make connections to each other.
+It's an online social network designed for Software Engineers.
+Users can find available jobs in the area.
+Users can post/share tips on technical interviews.
+Users can create study groups.
+We want users to empower themselves and to build a strong community--not just a network.
+The important values that we want for our users to practice are: kindness, collaboration, and “giving back.”

 ### Table of Contents